Ghost MV1 Review

 The MV1 can take some time to load if you don’t prefill the crucibles, so my advice is to do so well before you’re ready to vape since it will save you a lot of time, which is why I think that the crucible holder is the only optional accessory that is absolutely necessary.
 The on-demand feature works perfectly, ensuring that there is never any downtime as you wait for the vape to heat up.
 It is always ready when I am.

 Wax Concentrates: The MV1 only has a single preset setting for wax vaping, which is not ideal.
 You can customize some more settings with the app, but that really shouldn’t be necessary.
 As for the wax vapor?
-It’s decent, but the fact that the average vape pen has more temperature settings, is easier to load, and is a lot cheaper makes the MV1 a less-than-ideal concentrate vape.
+It’s decent.
+But the average vape pen has more temperature settings, is easier to load, and is a lot cheaper.
+This makes the MV1 a less-than-ideal concentrate vape.
 That is why I recommend getting a vape pen for your extract vaping.

 The battery lasts for an impressively long time.
 I estimate that I must have got between fifty and one hundred hits before I needed to recharge it.
 Which is a good thing because a recharge can take a few hours.
 I’m not crazy about it, but that is the price you pay for these high capacity batteries.